 Unicode's ultimate goal is to become a global standard in communications.

 The first emojis - graphic symbols representing a concept, object, or idea - appeared on Japanese mobile phones in 1997.

-Since then, they became a planetary success, a symbol of popular culture, and part of our daily lives in smartphones and social media.
+Since then, they have become a planetary success, a symbol of popular culture, and part of our daily lives on smartphones and social media.

 The first official collection of 722 emojis was introduced in 2010.
 Ten years later, the number of colorful emojis grew to over 3,100.

 When it comes to surfing, wave riders have been quite lucky.

 Despite not being one of the most popular sports by participation, surfers can use several surf-related emojis to communicate and express themselves.

 The long and ever-growing list of emojis features male 🏄🏻♂️ and female 🏄🏻♀️ surfers with several skin tone options, a breaking wave 🌊, a tropical island 🏝️, a beach 🏖️, boardshorts 🩳, and a bikini 👙.

 But there's another one with a curious story - the "call me" hand 🤙.
 Technically speaking, its HTML entity is 🤙 or 🤙.

 In June 2016, Unicode approved the release of an emoji that featured a hand with the thumb and the pinkie finger extended.